HappyRogue658/fix-nextcloud-file-creation-date/README.md

 ```

 ### Troubleshooting
+- file are in DB but not in file system

-list files that were found in DB but were not found in file system
+before running occ scan, list files that were found in DB but were not found in file system
 ```
 & './fix nextcloud file creation date.ps1' `
 	-dbserver '127.0.0.1' `